bhoangg/rpi-labs/README.md

 # labs
-It is not just a labs, it is the simplest experiment to understand
+It is not just a lab, it is the simplest experiment to understand